iiscleap/DIHARD-2019-baseline/README.md

 **8.** Run stage 9 of run_notrain.sh.
 This stage creates 512 dimension x-vectors for development dataset of DIHARD 2018.

 **9.** Copy the trained PLDA model given in this repository as shown below.
-Now score the x-vectors obtained in stage 8, by executing stage 11 of run_notrain.sh.
+Now score the x-vectors obtained from the previous step (step 8), by executing stage 11 of run_notrain.sh.
 ```
 cp /<mod>/plda /{k}/kaldi-master/egs/dihard_2018/v2/exp/xvector_nnet_1a/xvectors_dihard_2018_dev/
 ```